-Federal Multiple Common Bond Charter Helps with Bank Buys and Mergers
+How Federal Multiple Common Bond Charters Help with Bank Purchases and Mergers

-Credit unions looking to grow assets quickly have traditionally turned to mergers.
+Credit unions looking to grow assets quickly have traditionally turned to mergers for help.
 However, merger activity has slowed considerably this year: the NCUA reported only 61 approved mergers through June 30, 2019, on pace for a 64% reduction compared to 2018.

 A Sept.
 3 article in Wall Street Journal reported a new growth trend with the eye-catching headline, “Credit unions go on bank buying spree.”
 According to the paper, credit unions have purchased 21 banks since 2018, compared with 12 purchases over the previous five years.